thephpleague/container/docs/unstable/index.md

 2. Interoperability.
 Container is an implementation of [PSR-11](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md).
 3. Speed.
 Because Container is simple, it is also very fast.
 4. Service Providers allow you to package code or configuration for packages that you reuse regularly.
-5. Inflectors allow you to manipulate objects resolved through the container based on the type.
+5. Event system with `afterResolve()` allows you to hook into the container lifecycle and apply cross-cutting behaviour to resolved services.

 ## Introduction